CSE student team builds first University of Minnesota cube satellite for the ISS to launch into space

 Burgett and Houser had the honor of delivering SOCRATES (Signal Opportunity CubeSat Ranging and Timing Experiment System) in person to Houston, where they handed it off to satellite deployment company NanoRacks to launch it into space for NASA.
 There, they had the opportunity to sign the satellite—with a NASA-approved marker, of course.

-On November 2, the CubeSat successfully ascended to the International Space Station on an Antares rocket, and it will be released into Earth’s orbit in January 2020.
-SOCRATES is the first small satellite built by the University of Minnesota Twin Cities to go into space.
+On Nov.
+2, the CubeSat successfully ascended to the International Space Station on an Antares rocket, and it will be released into Earth’s orbit on Feb.
+19. SOCRATES is the first small satellite built by the University of Minnesota Twin Cities to go into space.

 Pitched to NASA in 2016, SOCRATES has two missions.
 The first involves using pulsars, or astrophysical signals, to facilitate x-ray-based navigation, a means of positioning oneself in space when GPS is not available.
 The second, investigating electronic accelerations in sun flares in order to understand the science behind the solar anomalies.